 You need to read the documents below before you apply.
 They have important information about the charges, costs, risks and benefits of the product and the funds to help you make a decision.

-Once you've applied, you’ll receive a confirmation email.
-Remember you can register to manage your AVC plan online.
+Once we've processed your application, we'll post a letter to you with details of the first contribtution from your salary.
+After you've got your confirmation letter you can register to manage your AVC plan online.
 Take a look at our online account user guide to see how you can get started.

 Speak to a Retirement Specialist or apply by phone

 You can also start your AVCs by calling our Retirement Specialist Team.
 They can’t give you advice, but they can help answer any questions you have about AVCs.